 We should affirm that there is a health care centre or a medical infirmary in the school premises to attend to any urgent health concern for the child.
 They must have all first aid equipment and professionally qualified nurses or doctors to attend to medical needs.
 In addition the school must highlight their affiliation with a closest clinic or hospital and availability of an ambulance which is at the premises or easily reachable on call in case of emergency.

-Many schools have compulsory meal plans for students and all child have their breakfast and mid-day meals in in-house dining.
+Many schools have compulsory meal plans for students and all children have their breakfast and mid-day meals in in-house dining.
 Parents may seek details if the schools will allow children to bring their food from home as many may still wish to stick to only home-cooked food for kids.

 For the school-provided meals, we may ask the schools to assure us of the hygiene and safe environment in the school where the meals are prepared.
 If the food comes from outside caterers, the quality checks may be put into places to ensure only the safest and healthy food is coming in school.